openconfig/featureprofiles/feature/experimental/p4rt/otg_tests/traceroute_packetout_test/README.md

 ### Submit to ingress specific behavior

 The egress port value must be set to a non empty value but will not be used.
-The setting must not interpreted as the actaul egress port id.
+The setting must not be interpreted as the actual egress port id.

 ## Procedure